ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 As libraries grow in quantity and power, more of our job becomes connecting the interfaces of pre-existing pieces.
 With a dynamically typed language, you must unravel connection problems at runtime.
-Python's type system discovers problems *while you type your code*.
+Python's type annotation system discovers problems *while you type your code*.
 They:

 - Produce airtight connections to functions and methods
+- Specify and validate acceptable values
-- Quickly illuminate a significant class of problems without requiring hand-coded testing.
+- Quickly illuminate a significant class of problems without hand-coded tests
 - Help you design code
 - Show others what it does

 Type annotations dramatically increase productivity and simplify your life.
+All examples and explanations are available in a free online book (under development).

 Dataclasses and Enums are tools for generating custom types.

-1. Enum values can be any kind of object (not just ints), enabling
+1. Enum values can be any kind of object (not just integers), enabling elegant designs
 2. Exhaustiveness checking with Enums
 3. Dot completion in editing environments speeds development
 4. Creating self-validating data classes